ricsf2000/DiscordTRPG/README.md

 - Create and manage up to 5 characters and their attributes.
 - Track character levels, XP, HP, and coins.
 - Manage inventory with slots for items.
+- Roll any type and number of dice.
+- Add modifiers to die rolls.
 - Interact with the bot using simple commands.

 ## Installation